LeUmbono/189L-Game-Project/ProjectDocument.md

 Jordan:

 Narrative Design was much more cumulative and the artists definitely participated a lot in the overall vibes of the game, and I had to build off a narrative with their art and ideas in mind (rather than the other way around).
+To somewhat create a narrative of the game, I helped with making descriptions of each character, of which can be noticed through the bios key of tilda/z.
+The narrative isn't much of a pushing point in the game, but it can be seen in game and within the presskit that something exists.
+In simple terms, the extent of my job was making sure everything was not too out of flavor.
+Everything should be post-apocalyptic to some degree, and I gave the robot some personality or backstory behind it.

 ## Technical Artist